award

 • Mechanical failures

-Sometimes the trucking company may play a part in the cause of the accident.
-This can happen when they hire drivers that do not have a commercial driver’s license.
+Sometimes the trucking company may be a cause of the accident.
+This can happen when they hire drivers without a commercial driver’s license.

 Establishing Responsibility in Big Rig Accidents